utarefson/CommandHandler/README.md

 # Command Handler
-This project is a WindowsService who handles the commands of the System.
+This project is a WindowsService who handles the commands of the 'Chiquitania S.R.L.
+System'.

 Commnads
 -----------------